54 Cheap Home Staging Ideas

 Small spaces tend to deter buyers, especially if they have children or plan to have children.
 Move things around until it creates the illusion of more space.

-This next batch of home staging tips are designed to help you make a good first impression with potential buyers.
-Most of these home staging ideas are basic upkeep… Low cost options that can be accomplished in a day or two.
+This next batch of home staging tips is designed to help you make a good first impression with potential buyers.
+Most of these home staging ideas are basic upkeep… Low-cost options that can be accomplished in a day or two.

 Poor lighting takes away the warmth and lightness of a home.
 Check all lightbulbs and replace them with nice bright light.

 Often when sellers stage homes, the outside is neglected.
 Run the mower, rake leaves, and clean up tools or toys that may be lying around.

 You want buyers to be wowed from the moment they pull up.
 Consider replacing or repainting the mailbox and cleaning the porch to create stunning curb appeal.